 The grading of bone tumors is largely driven by the histologic diagnosis, and traditionally grading has been based on the system advocated by Broders, which assesses cellularity and nuclear features/degree of anaplasia.
-The eighth edition of the AJCC Cancer Staging Manual recommends a 2-tiered system (low vs high grade) for recording grading.
-Histologic grading uses a 3-tiered system: Grade 1 is considered low grade, and Grade 2 and Grade 3 are grouped together as high grade for biological grading.
-In bone sarcomas, the histologic subtype often determines the clinical behaviour and grade.
+The eighth edition of the AJCC Cancer Staging Manual recommends a 2-tiered system (low vs high-grade) for recording grading.
+Histologic grading uses a 3-tiered system: Grade 1 is considered low-grade, and Grade 2 and Grade 3 are grouped together as high-grade for biological grading.
+In bone sarcomas, the histologic subtype often determines the clinical behavior and grade.
 Therefore, a more pragmatic approach to grading aggressive and malignant primary tumors of bone can be used.

-Two bone tumors that are locally aggressive and metastasize infrequently, and thus are usually low grade, are low-grade central osteosarcoma and parosteal osteosarcoma.
+Two bone tumors that are locally aggressive and metastasize infrequently, and thus are usually lowgrade, are low-grade central osteosarcoma and parosteal osteosarcoma.
 Periosteal osteosarcoma is generally regarded as a grade 2 osteosarcoma.
-Primary bone tumors that are generally high grade include malignant giant cell tumor, Ewing sarcoma, angiosarcoma, dedifferentiated chondrosarcoma, conventional osteosarcoma, telangiectactic osteosarcoma, small cell osteosarcoma, secondary osteosarcoma, and high-grade surface osteosarcoma.
+Primary bone tumors that are generally high-grade include malignant giant cell tumor, Ewing sarcoma, angiosarcoma, dedifferentiated chondrosarcoma, conventional osteosarcoma, telangiectatic osteosarcoma, small cell osteosarcoma, secondary osteosarcoma, and high-grade surface osteosarcoma.

 Grading of conventional chondrosarcoma is based on cellularity, cytologic atypia, and mitotic figures, following the grading system proposed by Evans et al. Grade 1 (low-grade) chondrosarcoma is hypocellular and similar histologically to enchondroma.
-Grade 2 (intermediate-grade) chondrosarcoma is more cellular than grade 1 chondrosarcoma; has more cytologic atypia, greater hyperchromasia and nuclear size; or has extensive myxoid stroma.
-Grade 3 (high-grade) chondrosarcoma is hypercellular, pleomorphic, and contains prominent mitotic activity.
+Grade 2 (intermediate-grade) chondrosarcoma is myxoid and more cellular/atypical than grade 1 chondrosarcoma.
+Grade 3 (high-grade) chondrosarcoma is hypercellular, pleomorphic, and contains observed mitotic activity.

-Mesenchymal chondrosarcoma, fibrosarcoma, leiomyosarcoma, liposarcoma, undifferentiated high-grade pleomorphic sarcoma of bone and other "soft tissue-type" sarcomas that rarely occur in bone can be graded according to the French Federation of Cancer Centers Sarcoma Group (FNCLCC) grading system (see College of American Pathologists protocol for soft tissue tumors).
+Mesenchymal chondrosarcoma, fibrosarcoma, leiomyosarcoma, liposarcoma, undifferentiated pleomorphic sarcoma of bone and other "soft tissue-type" sarcomas that rarely occur in bone can be graded according to the French Federation of Cancer Centers Sarcoma Group (FNCLCC) grading system.

 Chordomas are locally aggressive lesions with a propensity for metastasis late in their clinical course and are not graded.
 Adamantinomas tend to have a low-grade clinical course, but this is variable.
-Fortunately, they are very rare.
+Fortunately, these are very rare.
+Other tumors such as periosteal chondrosarcoma (grading does not predict behavior) or bone angiosarcoma (always considered high-grade behavior) are also not graded.
 According to the 2020 WHO classification of tumors of bone, adamantinomas are not graded.

-Bone Tumor Grades (Summary)
+Bone Tumor Grades (Most Common)

-Grade 1 (Low Grade) Low-grade intramedullary (central) osteosarcoma Parosteal osteosarcoma Grade I chondrosarcoma Clear cell chondrosarcoma
+Grade 1 (Low-Grade) Low-grade intramedullary (central) osteosarcoma Parosteal osteosarcoma Grade I chondrosarcoma Clear cell chondrosarcoma